 A View To The North And East: Thompson Park Pinnacle

-By 1900, work had already begun on what would become Thompson Park Pinnacle.
-Located on the northern most part of the park, not to far from its Park Circle entrance, the pinnacle overlooks the city’s most northeastern portion including Eastern Blvd and the outer portion of State Street.
+By 1900, clearing had already begun on what would become Thompson Park Pinnacle, only a year after the property was purchased from Otis S. Graves under the authority of Henry D. Goodale and Charles H. Sprague.
+Located on the northernmost part of the park, not too far from its Park Circle entrance, the pinnacle overlooks the city’s most northeastern portion, including Eastern Blvd and the outer portion of State Street.

-An update provided in the September 22, 1900 Watertown Herald noted
+An update provided in the September 22, 1900 Watertown Herald (and also the Daily Times) noted:

-At this time, nearly 200 people were employed working on the park and improvements made on the Pinnacle could be “plainly seen at East Watertown.”
+At this time, nearly 200 people worked on the park, and improvements made to the Pinnacle could be “plainly seen at East Watertown.”
+Work continued on the “grubbing” of Pinnacle Hill into October in preparation for planting many plants, shrubs, etc.

 The Herald also noted that, on February 16, 1901